How your taxes subsidise fossil fuels

 All other measures and their corresponding values are estimates taken from the Australian government Treasury’s Tax Expenditure Statement published 25 January 2018.

-Australia also pays out significant subsidies through statutory effective life caps, which allow for accelerated depreciation and a shorter write-off period for many vehicles.
-These tax deductions cost almost $2 billion worth of tax-payers’ money each year.
+Australia also pays out large subsidies through statutory effective life caps, which allow for accelerated depreciation and a shorter write-off period for many vehicles.
+These tax deductions cost almost $2 billion worth of taxpayers’ money each year.

 There are also a range of tax incentives for fossil fuel exploration and production, as well as measures encouraging aviation, shipping and motor vehicle use.